bridaniels/Principles_NavigatingBigDebtCrises/Part2/US_DebtAdjustment/README.md

 > 5. **Securitization of Lending**
 >       - banks able to sell loan portfolios to other investors
 >       - *"Moral Hazard"* by banks increased incentive to make riskier loans

+### Asset/Liability Missmatches
+1. Borrowing ST and Lending LT
+    - squeezed when ST lender stops lending or lends at higher IR
+2. Lending to Risky Borrowers at Higher IR than They Borrowed for Credit Spread
+    - until default rates pick up to a level greater than the credit spread
+3. Borrowing in One Currency and Lending/Investing in another
+    - borrowed currency rises -> pay back loan at a higher exchange rate/interest rate